JCash/fontcreator/_sources/overview.txt

 image processing, numpy, fonts and glyphs.
 The goal was to make a robust and performant platform independent solution for making fonts, ease enough to be used by non artists as well as professional artists.

+Although the need for bitmap fonts have lessened over the years, it was still a fun experiment.

 Layers & Effects
 ----------------